-It isn’t their first robotic vacuum but this is the first to be available to consumers but at a very expensive price – currently around $1,o00 in Amazon.
+It isn’t their first robotic vacuum but this is the first to be available to consumers but very expensive.

 James Dyson has said that current robotic vacuums are just gimmicks, saying that “they’ve got whiskers sticking out of them – whiskers don’t clean anything they just disturb the birds”.